toaderflorin/florintoader/_posts/2017-12-16-rationality.markdown

 You can think of the brain like a software application 3-tier software application where one layer sits on top of the other.
 </i>

-Think about that for a little while.
+Dwell on that for a little while.

 You'd be tempted to assume that people are rational beings, but it turns out not to be true--in fact people are *backwards-rational* and I'll explain in a minute exactly how that works.
 It is known that individuals with brain trauma on the limbic system level have a hard time making decisions such as deciding what to it or where to go on vacation. so the neocortex might have a lot of computational power but it needs the limbic system to assign an emotional desirability "score" for the possible outcomes it's evaluating.